 5. Attract and retain top talent with competitive wages

 Arguably the main driver of the offshoring/nearshoring phenomenon in Latin America is the ability to get highly qualified workers for a fraction of the labor costs of the United States or Europe.
 This rings true in Uruguay, where labor costs in the tech sector were until recently 40 percent lower than in the United States.
-But the recent surge in demand for Latin American tech talent has sent salaries skyrocketing; programmers, software developers, designers and engineers have been reported to receive compensation of up to 72,000 USD annually.
+But the recent surge in demand for Latin American tech talent has sent salaries skyrocketing; programmers, software developers, designers and engineers have been reported to receive compensation of up to USD$72,000.

 6. Seek out remote/freelance talent when needed